cljoly/readme-in-static-site/README.md

 ```html
 <!-- Powered by https://cj.rs/riss -->
 ```
-This will help other people find the script.
-The script will even thank you if this is present!
+This will help other people find the script. *Thanks for spreading the word!*

 If you feel especially charitable, you could put this badge somewhere: